NothingAG/work-contract/work_contract.md

 You work **{part-time/full-time}** at a schedule of **{XX%}**.
 This is equal to **{XX.XX}** working hours per week, which you invest in our mutual gain.

 As a **{part-time/full-time}** employee in your position, you are entitled to an **annual gross salary** of **CHF {salary × 12 months}**.
 We are transferring a twelfth of the total amount to your personal bank account at the end of every month (your monthly gross salary: **CHF {XXXX}**).
 During the onboarding phase of the **first 3 months**, you as well as we need calibration to discover you perfect place within our team.
 Your salary will therefore be peer reviewed at the end of this onboarding phase.
+Monthly salary is calculated over an average of 21.75 days per month.

 We cherish a culture of **trust**.
 To achieve this, all salaries are transparent.
 This means that you will know everyone’s salary, and that your salary will be known to others.